shenjunru/react-fiber-keep-alive/README.md

     </KeepAlive>
     ```
     - prop "name" is a required unique string used to identify the cache.
-    - prop "ignore" is a optional boolean used to bypass and clear the cache.
+    - prop "ignore" is a optional boolean used to bypass and clear the cache. (since 0.5.0)
-    - prop "onRead(name: string): void" is a optional callback after cache applied.
+    - prop "onRead(name: string): void" is a optional callback after cache applied. (since 0.7.0)
-    - prop "onSave(name: string): void" is a optional callback after cache saved.
+    - prop "onSave(name: string): void" is a optional callback after cache saved. (since 0.7.0)

-- Wrap your component with `keepLive()`
+- Wrap your component with `keepLive()`.
     ```JavaScript
     import { keepAlive } from 'react-fiber-keep-alive';